GNSS jamming

-GNSS jamming, including GPS jamming, is an act of overwhelming global navigation satellite systems (GNSS) receivers with powerful radio signals that drown out the signals from the GPS, GLONASS, BeiDou, or Galileo satellite constellations.
+GNSS jamming, including GPS jamming, is an act of communications interference to overwhelm global navigation satellite system (GNSS) receivers with powerful radio signals that drown out the navigation signals from GPS, GLONASS, BeiDou, or Galileo satellite constellations.
 It renders the receiver unable to calculate its position or time accurately.
-Such jamming can disrupt various GPS-dependent devices, from vehicle and aircraft navigation systems to precision agriculture and mobile phone networks.
+A common tactic of modern warfare, such jamming can disrupt various GNSS-dependent devices, from vehicle and aircraft navigation systems to precision agriculture and mobile phone networks.
 In civil aviation, GPS jamming can disrupt ADS-B transmission.
-GPS jamming is a particular type of GNSS interference.

-Under ITU rules, countries are obliged to eliminate harmful interference through GPS jamming and GPS spoofing, but the ITU lacks effective enforcement measures.
+Under ITU rules, countries are obliged to eliminate harmful interference from GPS jamming and GPS spoofing, but the ITU lacks effective enforcement measures.
 The ICAO legal framework requires that countries should implement appropriate prevention and mitigation of GPS jamming and spoofing.
 Under the ICAO's Montreal Convention, countries shall make GPS jamming and spoofing punishable.
 In the United States, the operation, marketing, or sale of any GPS jamming equipment is prohibited under federal law.

 Occurrences

 GPS jamming may be used by countries when conducting military exercises and drills, but under IATA recommendations they should recognize the harmful impact of such jamming to civil aviation and exercise utmost caution.
 In civil aviation, Eurocontrol outlined two major hotspots of GPS jamming: first, from Eastern Turkish airspace to Iraq, Iran, Armenia (extending to the Armenia–Azerbaijan border); second, from Southern Cypriot airspace towards Egypt, Lebanon and Israel.

 Following Russian invasion of Ukraine, Russia used GPS jamming to support its military activity and in an effort to harass NATO nations.
-In December 2022 and January 2023, GPS jamming was noted in northern Poland, southern Sweden, southeastern Finland, Estonia and Latvia.
+In December 2022 and January 2023, GPS jamming was noted in northern Poland, southern Sweden, southeastern Finland, Estonia, Lithuania and Latvia.
 In April 2023, Russia, to counter Ukrainian drone attacks, deployed GPS jamming in 15 of its regions, including Ivanovo, Vladimir, Yaroslavl, Ryazan, Kaluga and Tver Oblast that surround Moscow.

+In April 2026, reports emerged that Ukrainian F-16 pilots undergoing training in the United Kingdom were being instructed to operate in GPS-denied environments.
+According to Royal Air Force instructors involved in the program, pilots were trained in low-altitude and terrain-based orientation methods intended to compensate for degraded satellite navigation systems.

+During the 2026 Iran war, GPS jamming of uncertain origin caused distortion of the locations of ships near the Strait of Hormuz, with many ships appearing to be on land.
+This may lead to disastrous accidents, especially for oil tankers.

+In May 2026, a light aircraft on a medical evacuation mission in New Mexico crashed in the Capitan Mountains during GPS interference testing conducted at the nearby White Sands Missile Range.
+A preliminary investigation report by the U.S. National Transportation Safety Board indicates the agency is investigating the role GPS jamming might have played in the crash, which killed all four people on board.